ukhsa-collaboration/standards-development/docs/environments.md

 #### Local development

 Local development environments are used by individual engineers to build and test features before sharing them with the team.
-These environments are fast, isolated, and ideal for early validation.
+These environments are isolated and ideal for early validation.

 - **MUST** use only synthetic test data
 - **MUST** run unit tests before committing code